usnistgov/chipsff/README.md

 The main script `run_chipsff.py` provides a command-line interface to perform various materials analyses.

 **1. Single Material Analysis**
-To run an analysis on a single material by specifying its JID (JARVIS ID) and calculator type (uMLFF):
+To run an analysis on a single material by providing an input.json file:
 ```bash
 python run_chipsff.py --input_file input.json
 ```